 Professor of Nursing | c-clark@bethel | Started at Bethel: 2009

-Published research and presentations on professional socialization of nursing students and theory of socialization of clinical nursing faculty; co-authored article on online orientation; focus on leadership, research, and online learning; C.N.E
+Published research and presentations on professional socialization of nursing students, theory of socialization of clinical nursing faculty, and support needs of immigrant Somali mothers in Minnesota; co-authored article on online orientation; focus on leadership, research, and online learning; C.N.E

 Associate Professor of Nursing | email@example.com | Started at Bethel: 1985